Foster care: Placement

 The median amount of time a child spent in foster care in the U.S. in 2015 was 13.5 months.
 That year, 74% of children spent less than two years in foster care, while 13% were in care for three or more years.
 Of the estimated 427,910 children in foster care on September 30, 2015: 43 percent were White, 24 percent were African-American, 21 percent were Hispanic (of any race), 10 percent were other races or multiracial, and 2 percent were unknown or unable to be determined.

 Children may enter foster care voluntarily or involuntarily.
 Voluntary placement may occur when a biological parent or lawful guardian is unable to care for a child.
 Involuntary placement occurs when a child is removed from their biological parent or lawful guardian due to the risk or actual occurrence of physical or psychological harm, or if the child has been orphaned.
 In the US, most children enter foster care due to neglect.
-If a biological parent or legal guardian is unwilling to care for a child, the child is deemed to be dependent and is placed under the care of the child protection agency.
-The policies regarding foster care as well as the criteria to be met in order to become a foster parent vary according to legal jurisdiction.
+If a biological parent or legal guardian is unwilling or unable to care for a child, the child is deemed to be dependent by the Juvenile Court and is placed under the legal care of the child protection agency.
+The policies regarding foster care as well as the criteria to be met to become a foster parent vary according to legal jurisdiction.

 Especially egregious failures of child protective services often serve as a catalyst for increased removal of children from the homes of biological parents.
 An example is the brutal torture and murder of 17-month-old Peter Connelly, a British toddler who died in London Borough of Haringey, North London after suffering more than 50 severe injuries over an eight-month period, including eight broken ribs and a broken back.
 Throughout the period of time in which he was being tortured, he was repeatedly seen by Haringey Children's services and NHS health professionals.
 Haringey Children's services already failed ten years earlier in the case of Victoria Climbié.
 In the time since his death, in 2007, cases have reached a record rate in England surpassing 10,000 in the reporting year ending in March 2012.